Wireless charging spreads in various fields

 Qi2 - Current latest standard -

-WPC plans to introduce Qi2 as the next generation Qi standard in the second half of 2023.
+The WPC officially announced Qi2 as the next-generation Qi standard in November 2023.

-One of the main technologies is "Magnetic Power Profile," which uses magnetic force to align charging positions.
-This uses Apple's "MagSafe" technology, which is expected to improve charging efficiency.
-It is also expected to support charging methods other than the conventional flat-to-plane charging method.
+One of the main technologies is "Magnetic Power Profile," which uses magnetic force to align the charging position.
+This uses Apple's "MagSafe" technology, and is expected to improve charging efficiency.
+It is also known to support charging methods other than the conventional flat-surface charging method.
+Compatible chargers have already been released.

 What you need to do to be compliant with Qi's 15W power delivery